 For a successful recycling and waste reduction program, you will need to consider both social infrastructure - the people and policies needed to start your program – and physical infrastructure – the materials needed to implement and maintain your program.
 For questions and support, contact us at firstname.lastname@example.org and sign up for our StopWaste at School E-News.

 SB 1383 - New Compost and Recycling Law

-To help reduce harmful greenhouse gas emissions that contribute to climate change, California state law SB 1383 will go into effect on January 1, 2022.
+To help reduce harmful greenhouse gas emissions that contribute to climate change, California state law SB 1383 went into effect on January 1, 2022.
 The new law requires schools to keep compostable and recyclable material out of landfills.

 There are four main steps that school districts must take to comply with the new law:

 - If you aren't already subscribed, sign up your district facilities and schools for compost and recycling service by January 1, 2022.